-- within one week of receiving a request from the CA/Browser Forum; - after any system or network changes that the CA determines are significant; - at least once per quarter.
+- within one week of receiving a request from the CA/Browser Forum; - after any system or network changes that the CA determines are significant; - at least every three (3) months.

 6.6 Time-stamping

 The Long-Term Preservation Provider shall use Time Stamps provided by a qualified time-stamp provider listed on the trusted list of one of the European Union member states for the protection of the integrity of the log files and other electronic files to be archived.